mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.md

 For example, the SRV `mongodb+srv://mongo.local` resolving to `mongo.local` should prompt an error since the returned address is identical to the original hostname.

+### 4. Throw when return address does not contain `.` separating shared part of domain

+For the following test, run each of these cases: SRVs with one, two, and three `.` separated parts.

+When given a returned address that does not share the domain name of the SRV record because its missing a `.`, throw a runtime error.

+For example, the SRV `mongodb+srv://blogs.mongodb.com` resolving to `cluster.testmongodb.com` would be a valid resolution if there was a `.` between `test` and `mongo`.
+Since the `.` is missing, the driver should throw a runtime error.

+For the same reason, the SRV `mongodb+srv://mongo.local` resolving to `my_hostmongo.local` should also trigger a runtime error.

 ## Test Setup

 The tests in the `replica-set` directory MUST be executed against a three-node replica set on localhost ports 27017,